vikasshukhla/ott-movie-lobby-api/README.md

 This API allows users to interact with a collection of movies, including listing all movies, searching for movies, adding new movies, updating existing movie information, and deleting movies.

+## Authentication(for create/delete/update)
+These endpoints require authentication with a JWT token for admin role.
+To authenticate: On Postman follow below step
+- Call the /login api provided in postman collection to genrate the jwt token.
+- Copy the token from reponse
+- while making create/delete/update call, paste the token in "Authorization" -> Bearer Token

 ## Endpoints

 ### List all movies